AceDataCloud/SunoAPI/docs/suno_timing_api_integration_guide.md

 # Suno Timing API Integration Instructions

-Suno allows us to create secondary works from generated music, obtaining the lyrics and audio timeline of the music.
-This document explains the integration methods for the relevant API.
+SUNO allows us to create secondary works from generated music, obtaining the lyrics and audio timeline of the music.
+This document explains the integration method for the related API.

-The API has only one input parameter, which is `audio_id`, the official generated song ID.
+This API has only one input parameter, which is `audio_id`, the official generated song ID.

 The `audio_id` we input here is `ec13e502-d043-4eb2-92ee-e900c6da69d1`.